-If you need only the occasional tablespoon or two of fresh juice and you're short on storage space, the Amco 2-in-1 Squeezer (Est. $15) gets better reviews for durability than most manual juicers of this style.
-Owners also say it's easy to use and to clean -- just toss it in the dishwasher.
-The only gripe experts have is that it's not as effective as juicers like the Oxo Good Grips; quite a lot of juice is left behind, they say.
+If you need only the occasional tablespoon or two of fresh juice and you're short on storage space, the Bellemain Premium Stainless Steel Lemon Squeezer (Est. $25) gets better reviews for durability than most manual juicers of this style, with close to perfect, 5-star ratings from thousands of owners.
+They really appreciate the sturdy, stainless steel construction, which they say not only holds up better than aluminum or enameled lemon squeezers, but they also don't have to worry about flaking paint -- a common issue with painted, enameled lemon squeezers.
+Users also say it's easy to use and to clean -- just toss it in the dishwasher.
+A juicer of this type won't be as effective as juicers like the Oxo Good Grips, though; quite a lot of juice is left behind.
 That may not be a problem if you just want a bit of juice now and then for a recipe, but it can add up over the long term if you juice a lot.
-One thing to note is that using this juicer is not as intuitive as it seems to be.
-Read the instructions: the fruit actually goes in with the rind down, not up.

 Those with a home bar set-up will want to take a look at the Olympus 97302 Commercial Juice Press (Est. $160).
 Yes, it's pricey for a manual juicer, but it's what restaurants and bars provide for their bartenders, and it quickly and efficiently produces a larger quantity of fresh juice than cheaper manual juicers, without tiring out your hands.
 Experts rave about its ease-of-use.
 Reviewers do note that for the price it may be smarter to just buy an electric juicer, but owners like its sleek, professional styling.
 A few even note that it works great for pomegranates, one of the toughest fruits to juice and something that most manual juicers simply can't handle.